Setting Up Credentials

 Adding OAuth Credentials

 OAuth is the most secure authentication method.
-No need to copy/paste anything!
+The credential panel stays open throughout the entire process!

-- Log in to provider → Use your account credentials
+- OAuth window opens → Log in to provider

 - Review permissions → See what access is requested